Weber-Hsu/AndbotSecuritySensing/README.md

 * Sensor calibration procedure (written in the code already):
 	1. Before running Calibration:
 		* It must be placed in anywhere with clean air.
-		* Tune RL to 5k ohm, which is adjustable resistance on the sensor.
 	2. Calibrating sensor resistance Ro in clean air:
 		* Pre-defined factor: Ro Clean Air factor.
 Rs in clean air under given temperature and humidity is a constant，which is the “initial” resistance of the sensor named Ro.
 		* Ro = Rs (sensor reading average in 500 samples) / Rfactor (derived from the datasheet)